wandyezj/wandyezj.github.io/writing/api-definition-as-a-knowledge-capture-exercise.md

 ### Units

-Next, the documentation is turned into unit tests that should exercise all aspects of the API, including error conditions.
+Fourth, the shape, and documentation are used to define unit tests that should exercise all aspects of the API, including error conditions.

 Units should: